prasanthchaduvula/personalblog/content/posts/5/index.md

 author: Chaduvula Prasanth
 date: 2019-11-20
 hero: ./images/create.jpg
-excerpt: Bites are Inspired from Mahesh Murthy.
+excerpt:
 ---

 Creating anything from small pen to a million-dollar company or writing a program to a high rated blog post, everyone who wants to be dominant and stand out of the market should make products which are remark worthy.

+"Bites are Inspired from Mahesh Murthy"

 Whatever it is identify the problem, create the solution which will give you great insight and remark worthy